plone/buildout.coredev/plips/reviews/plip1600-review-agitator.rst

 -  Manual testing of upgrade step on an existing site with coredev 5.1

-  - manually applying step "Add default search options - Add sort_on field to search controlpanel."
+  - manually applying upgrade steps "Run to51beta1 upgrade profile" & "Add default search options"

-  - upgrade step did NOT create the control panel entry
+  - upgrade step did create the control panel entry

 Notes and observations